 After that you'll need something smart to control it.
 You can use an Android phone with Google Assistant or the Apple iPhone with HomeKit, but using Google Home or Alexa (through the Amazon Echo or other speakers), makes things a lot more fun for the whole family.

 The simplest smart Christmas light setup

 With so many options, we're going to tackle the most basic of options.
-Take your smart plug and connect it to a 4-socket extension lead and plug all your Christmas tree lights or other Christmas lights into that extension lead.
+Take your smart plug and connect it to an extension lead and plug all your Christmas tree lights or other Christmas lights into that extension lead.

 When your smart plug turns on, all your lights will turn on.
 Simple.

 All smart plugs give you a range of options for control, including smartphone control or scheduled control.
 Thanks to this smart link, you can schedule your lights to come on at a particular time, go off in the evening or you can turn them on without having to physically go and turn anything on or off.